jackpocket/paysafe/README.md

   # => b088ac37...
   ```

-Using this library, any parameters sent or responses are in snake_case despite the Paysafe REST API using camel case.
-All payloads in snake_case will be converted to camelCase automatically and responses in reverse as noted in the example above.
+All code is written in snake_case since requests and responses are converted to and from camelCase for you.

 ### Tests